 - Corn Tortillas - I suppose you could use flour if you insist, but corn tortillas add flavor, flour ones do not.

-- Green Enchilada Sauce - I generally use a canned sauce for convenience.
-But you could make your own.
-If you are gluten-intolerant, check the label.
+- Green Enchilada Sauce - Use a canned sauce for convenience.
+But better if you make your own Fresh Green Enchilada Sauce If you are gluten-intolerant, check the label.
 Many of them contain flour as a thickening agent.

 - Cotia Cheese - Cotia is a mild Mexican white cheese made from cow's milk.
 It can be crumbled or grated.
 If you can't find Cotia, use mild Jack cheese in its place.